Kara Kawa is handmade in Tasman, New Zealand by a local nature loving kiwi, born and raised in the Marlborough Sounds surrounded by native bush.

 Hi, I’m Kara and I am the proud owner of Kara Kawa

-Based in Nelson, New Zealand, I raised two amazing inspiring boys/adults.
+Based in Tasman, New Zealand, I raised two amazing inspiring boys/adults.
 My oldest son lives in Auckland and has recently graduated from South Seas Film & Television School.
 My younger son is at home and attending year 10 at Nayland College, he spends most of his free time riding his bike on the great MTB tracks that Nelson has to offer.

 Currently, I am working part-time as well as running Web By Design and Kara Kawa.
 These three jobs keep me quite busy, but I always find time to hang out with family and friends, as well as do a bit of crafty stuff like crochet, sewing, knitting, and building.